hidekatsu-izuno/ham4l/ham4l-spec.md

 - `description`: Localized description of the application.
 - `pages`: An array of pages defining the structure of the application.
 - `webapis`: An array of web apis defining the structure of the application.
+- `commands`: An array of cli commmands defining the structure of the application.
 - `logics`: An array of business logics defining the structure of the application.

 Example: